NBA Rumors: Giannis Antetokounmpo’s Bucks Future Depends On The Outcome Of 2019-20 Season, Per ‘ESPN’

 — Malika Andrews (@malika_andrews) May 26, 2019

-It will definitely be not a surprise if Giannis Antetokounmpo leaves the Bucks if they fall short of reaching the NBA Finals next season.
-In the past years, it started to become normal for NBA superstars to throw away their loyalty in exchange for a better chance of winning an NBA championship title.
+It will not come as a surprise if Giannis Antetokounmpo leaves the Bucks should they fall short of reaching the NBA Finals next season.
+In the past few years, it has become normal for NBA superstars to throw away their loyalty in exchange for a better chance of winning an NBA championship title.
 Once his contract expires, Antetokounmpo will likely be the hottest commodity on the free agency market in the summer of 2021.

-Giannis Antetokounmpo’s free agency may still be more than two years away, but several NBA teams have already been rumored to be interested in signing him in the 2021 NBA free agency, including the Los Angeles Lakers.
-According to a previous Inquisitr report, the recent hiring of former Milwaukee Bucks head coach Jason Kidd was a way for the Lakers to attract Antetokounmpo when he becomes an unrestricted free agent in July 2021.
+Giannis’ free agency may still be more than two years away, but several NBA teams — including the Los Angeles Lakers have already been rumored to be keen on signing him in the 2021 NBA free agency.
+According to a previous by The Inquisitr, the recent hiring of former Milwaukee Bucks head coach Jason Kidd was a way for the Lakers to attract Antetokounmpo when he becomes an unrestricted free agent in July 2021.